Olive Garden Breadsticks Copycat Recipe

 Can I use garlic powder instead of garlic salt?

-Many other recipes recommend this, but garlic salt makes a world of difference – it’s actually what Olive Garden uses for theirs!
-That plus plenty of melted butter is what makes these so yummy.
+Many other recipes recommend this, but garlic salt makes a world of difference.
+It’s actually what Olive Garden uses for theirs!

 How do you reheat Olive Garden breadsticks?